LibreCrops/cdef/README.md

 See http://librecrops.github.io/lost-sdk/.

-But that's merely a demonstration of [PdbReader].
+But that's merely a demonstration of [cdef].

-For further development upon structures or any other customized requirements, you'd better use [PdbReader] directly.
+For further development upon structures or any other customized requirements, you'd better use [cdef] directly.

 ### Some Comparison